 Swagbucks – Get a $5 bonus when you open your free Swagbucks account.
 Then, get paid in cash or gift cards for taking surveys, watching videos, and surfing the internet.
 It’s that easy!

 2) How a Balance Transfer Card Could Save You $6,900

 Carrying high-interest balances on credit cards is bleeding you dry.
 Fix it faster with a balance transfer card.

 Let’s assume you have $5,000 in credit card debt at 18% APR.
 You’re minimum payment is about $125/month.
 If you make only minimum payments, you’ll be paying on that balance for almost 23 years, losing an extra $6,920 in interest!
 By moving your credit card debt to a balance transfer card with 0% interest, you can make the same $125 payment, reduce your principal balance by $1,875 over 15 months (or $2,625 over 21 months), and save about $1,050 in interest ($1,430 for a 21-month card).
 Better yet, double that $125 payment and wipe out the whole $5,000 balance in about 20 months!
 That’s less than 2 years and about $6,900 in savings!!!
 Find our list of the best balance transfer cards here.

 3) Save $22,359* on Your Student Loans

 Do you have student loan debt?
 Refinancing your student loans could help lower your monthly payment and save thousands.
 On average, members who refinance with SoFi save $22,359* over the life of their loan!
 That’s a ridiculous amount of money you could put back in your pocket.
-Use this link to get $100 cash back upon approval.
 If you have student loan debt, this is definitely worth checking out.
+Learn more here.